trinodb/trino/docs/src/main/sphinx/functions/aggregate.md

 ## Bitwise aggregate functions

 :::{function} bitwise_and_agg(x) -> bigint
-Returns the bitwise AND of all input values in 2's complement representation.
+Returns the bitwise AND of all input non-NULL values in 2's complement representation.
+If all records inside the group are NULL, or if the group is empty, the function returns NULL.
 :::

 :::{function} bitwise_or_agg(x) -> bigint
-Returns the bitwise OR of all input values in 2's complement representation.
+Returns the bitwise OR of all input non-NULL values in 2's complement representation.
+If all records inside the group are NULL, or if the group is empty, the function returns NULL.
 :::

 :::{function} bitwise_xor_agg(x) -> bigint